shahroq/session-booking-app/README.md

 cd api
 npm start

-# Run the frontend app (on a separate terminal)
+# go to root in a separate terminal, & run the frontend app
-cd ..
+cd .. # if not in the root
 npm run dev
 ```